Choosing the right training contract for your graduate career in law

-Giant firms – these include the ‘magic circle’ firms of Allen & Overy, Clifford Chance, Freshfields Bruckhaus Deringer, Slaughter and May, and Linklaters as well as other City heavyweights such as Herbert Smith, Hogan Lovells and CMS Cameron McKenna.
-These firms often employ thousands of staff, a couple of hundred partners and over 100 trainees.
+Giant firms – these include the ‘magic circle’ firms of Allen & Overy, Clifford Chance, Freshfields Bruckhaus Deringer, Slaughter and May, and Linklaters as well as other City heavyweights such as Herbert Smith Freehills, Hogan Lovells and CMS.
+These firms often employ thousands of staff, a couple of hundred partners and often as many as100 trainees.
 They handle a range of complex commercial work and lots of high-value international transactions for massive, global companies.

 Mid-tier firms – although smaller than their magic circle counterparts, they are substantial legal powerhouses.
 Firms such as Ashurst, Macfarlanes and Travers Smith boast headline-grabbing deals and significant City clients.
 They tend to recruit between 20 and 50 trainees a year.

 Boutique or niche practices – firms such as Ince & Co are known for offering specialist advice in one or more areas; in Ince's case it's shipping law.
-Typical niche areas include IT and telecommunications, intellectual property, family law and shipping.
+Typical niche areas include IT and telecommunications, intellectual property and family law.
 They may take on up to 15 trainees.

 High-street or legal aid firms – these firms deal with the man or woman on the street in areas such as family law, conveyancing, crime and employment.
 They are likely to take on up to five trainees a year.
 A certain kind of personality is needed to work in smaller firms.
 You’ll probably be described as a ‘self-starter’ – someone who is happy and able to organise their own time and workload.
 You will need to be flexible, adaptable and keen to learn on the job.
 You are likely to run your own client files as a trainee.